lacerbi/lacerbi.github.io/_posts/2024-11-27-vi-is-just-inference.md

 So, how does $$ q $$ approximate the target?
 Intuitively, we want $$ q $$ to be as similar as possible to the *normalized* target $$ p^\star $$.

 So we can take a measure of discrepancy between two distributions, and say that we want that discrepancy to be as small as possible.
-Traditionally, variational inference chooses the reverse [Kullback-Leibler (KL) divergence](https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence) as its discrepancy function:
+Traditionally, variational inference chooses the reverse [Kullback-Leibler (KL) divergence](https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence) as its discrepancy function:<d-footnote>For concreteness, we write the following equations as integrals, but more generally they should be written as expectations (where the notation works for discrete, continuous, and mixed distributions).</d-footnote>

 $$
 \text{KL}(q_\psi(\theta) \,\mid\mid\, p^\star(\theta)) = \int q_\psi(\theta) \log \frac{q_\psi(\theta)}{p^\star(\theta)} \, d\theta